stebash/laravel/README.md

 # laravel
-I'm learning laravel so this repo contains easy code useful for laravel's beginners
+I'm learning laravel so this repo contains easy code useful for laravel's beginners.
+Maybe this repo can be useful for others too.